Ground source heat pump: Internal arrangement

 Liquid-to-air heat pumps (also called water-to-air) output forced air, and are most commonly used to replace legacy forced air furnaces and central air conditioning systems.
 There are variations that allow for split systems, high-velocity systems, and ductless systems.
-Heat pumps cannot achieve as high a fluid temperature as a conventional furnace, so they require a higher volume flow rate of air to compensate.
-When retrofitting a residence, the existing ductwork may have to be enlarged to reduce the noise from the higher air flow.
+Heat pumps cannot achieve as high a fluid temperature as a conventional furnace, and require a higher volume flow rate of air to compensate.